Oakfield School

 • It makes a difference

-What are the benefits of an effective school council?
+What are the benefits of an effective Student Council?

 • Improved relationships between pupils